motovoice/app/README.md

 I'm open to any suggestions, but when it comes to new features, I want to keep the app as simple as possible and focus on its core functions.

 ## This project uses AI-assisted development tools
-Due to the fact that I'm pretty new to mobile development, a lot of code is written by Claude.
+Due to the fact that I'm pretty new to mobile/frontend development, a lot of code is written by Claude.
 But I always review the code myself.

 ### Tools
 - Claude Code (Anthropic) · claude-sonnet-4-6